 To help prevent stress fractures:

 Ease into new sports activity.
 If you run, don’t start at 5 miles a day.
-Instead, start with 1 mile and gradually increase your miles.
+Instead, start with 1 mile and slowly increase your miles.

-If you’re a woman, be sure to get enough calcium and vitamin D. Ask your doctor about supplements.
+If you’re a woman, be sure to get enough calcium and vitamin D. Ask your healthcare provider about supplements.

-Be sure your shoes are right for the activity you’re doing.
+Wear the right shoes for the activity you’re doing.
 Don’t wear shoes that are worn out.

 Stop an activity if you have pain or swelling.
 Rest until the pain goes away.

 Image reviewed by StayWell art team.,Joseph, Thomas N., MD,Larson, Kim, APRN, FNP,Turley, Raymond Kent, BSN, MSN, RN